opture/generator-webpack-riotjs/README.md

 webpack-dev-server
 ```
 Then open your browser at: http://localhost:8080

+### History
+As this was started the intention was to create something that was easy to use when I needed to start a new riotjs project, and to avoid boilerplate.
+It has grown and for me developing this it has turned out to be a quite useful tool to stay on track and it has provided a stable and efficient workflow.
+Since this is still considered work in progress, please contribute, make suggestions

 ### Riot Gear
 Riot Gear will be included with all components in one file, not component by component.